 What are your go-to places in New York for Chinese food?

 In a perfect world, I would have Mission Chinese’s so-called fried rice, their mapo doufu, or, Han Dynasty would be a good option.
 But you know, it’s such a New York thing.
-If you are outside New York, and you get take out Chinese and it comes in a plastic container rather than the classic white carton with the handle on top, it tastes different.
+If you are outside New York, and you get chinese food online order and it comes in a plastic container rather than the classic white carton with the handle on top, it tastes different.
 The vestigial cardboard aroma is an integral pride of the experience.

 It’s a contributing ingredient.